ArvisCe/Homemade_Websocketer/README.md

 - in the page you want use this function: create_value_websocket(table_name,column,id) This will generate a span element and javascript code that will automatically update the value from number.php

+### run the test

+- put the files in your htdocs and create a database
+- name: websocketer
+- table: test_table
+- and create 2 columns, id and number
+- insert 2 values with a random number and auto incrementing id